todorzhelev/FableWorld/LevelEditor/README.md

-TheCore
+LevelEditor
 ==========

-TheCore is engine for creating 3D games<br />
+LevelEditor is used for creating and editing levels for the Fable world game <br />